 Price range: $6 – $50

 Turn a writer’s worst enemy into their new best friend.
-The first thing you imagine is a pen.
-This will be a hit, but it is too predictable.
 This literal writer’s block is both a hilarious pun and a great idea for a personalized gift.
 Five sides of the block can be personalized with any messaging you want to include—quotes from famous writers, the recipient’s name, inside jokes, you name it.
 This gift is sure to become a desk accessory your writer friend will love to play with when the real writer’s block gets unbearable.

 Price: $20.00 (plus free shipping to the US)

 Life as a project manager can get hectic.
 Between pleasing the client and pleasing the creative department, if there’s a project manager in your life, they’re probably pretty busy most of the time.
 Remind them that there’s a delicate balance between hardworking and overworking with an engraved work/life keychain.
 Every time they fumble with their keys, they’ll have a moment to reflect on whether or not that balance is maintained (and if it isn’t, they’ll have you to thank for being in their court).

 Price: $28 (plus $1 from every purchase goes toward bringing paid family leave to all 50 states)

 There’s no substitute for seeing a finished web design on screen, but getting there is a lot easier with a responsive sketch pad.
 Made to mimic the look and layout of a website on a computer screen and a mobile phone, these sketch pads are a perfect gift for a web designer or developer who loves to plan out their work on paper.

 Price range: $17- $76